saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```
 kubectl create namespace monitoring
 ```
-3. If you are like me and want the grafana dashboard exposed to the outside, you have to edit the
+3. If you are like me and want the Grafana dashboard exposed to the outside, you have to edit the
 ```
 sudo manifests/nano ingress-grafana.yaml
 ```